 - The Vice President of College Life and Dean of Students may, in their sole discretion, meet with the Complainant, Respondent, other involved in the process, or the Adjudicator in order to determine whether the original sanction(s) should be amended.
 During any meeting with the Complainant, Respondent and/or other individuals, the Vice President of College Life and Deans of Students will not revisit the entire matter, but limit their discussion to whether the sanction is unreasonable as previously identified.

-- The decision of the Vice President of College Life and Dean of Students is final, except in cases of expulsion.
+- The decision of the Vice President of College Life and Dean of Students is final.

 Appeals Board Process

 The Respondent or Complainant may request the removal of a member of the Appeals Board, if the student has reason to believe that the member may not be fair or impartial.
 This request, including rationale, must be submitted to the College Life Office in writing at least 48 hours in advance of the hearing.
 The final decision to remove a member of the board is at the discretion of the Title IX Director or Title IX Deputy.